The Best New Podcasts Of 2016

 Podcasts are a growing force in the entertainment industry, and seem poised to only become more popular.
 Juggernaut media personalities like Katie Couric host their own podcasts, and listenership is rapidly increasing.
-A study done by Edison Research found that 21 percent of Americans listened to podcasts on a monthly basis in 2016, and a majority of American adults (55 percent) displayed an awareness of the term ‘podcasting.’
+A study done by Edison Research found that 21 percent of Americans listened to podcasts on a monthly basis in 2016, and a majority of American adults (55 percent) displayed an awareness of the term “podcasting.”

 This increased interest in listening to podcasts has accompanied a boost in production.
 A fact sheet on podcasts published by the Pew Research Center indicates that the number of podcasts published on hosting platform LibSyn has steadily increased year after year.

 Sorting through the hundreds of thousands of podcasts available on iTunes or Soundcloud to find the best ones would be an exhausting and fruitless search.
-Instead, here are the ten best new podcasts of 2016, sorted in ascending order.
+Instead, here are the 10 best new podcasts of 2016, sorted in ascending order.

 10. In the Dark

-In the Dark tackles the disappearance and murder of Jacob Wetterling, and the decades-later arrest of his murderer Daniel Heinrich.
-The Serial-esque true crime podcast features interviews with members of local law enforcement and the Wetterlings as well as old news footage.
-In the Dark quickly found critical success, with publications like The Huffington Post calling it “the true crime podcast everyone should be listening to right now.”
+In the Dark tackles the disappearance and murder of Jacob Wetterling, and the decades-later arrest of his murderer, Daniel Heinrich.
+The Serial-esque true crime podcast features interviews with members of local law enforcement and the Wetterlings, as well as old news footage.
+In the Dark quickly found critical success, with publications like the Huffington Post calling it “the true crime podcast everyone should be listening to right now.”

 9. TheBeef and Dairy Network

 Surprisingly, The Beef and Dairy Network is a comedy podcast set in a Welcome to Night Vale-style absurdist universe where sinister corporations loom over everything and cows can be sentient.
-Host Ben Partridge interviews fictional characters who are involved in beef and dairy production, and the results range from silly (each episode features a ‘beef weather forecast’) to horrifying (in Episode Two, a distressed guest recalls feeding beef to her pet cows).
+Host Ben Partridge interviews fictional characters who are involved in beef and dairy production, and the results range from silly (each episode features a “beef weather forecast”) to horrifying (in Episode 2, a distressed guest recalls feeding beef to her pet cows).

 8. Sooo Many White Guys